 What the Viltrox DC-50 lacks in image quality and viewing angle it makes up for in everything else.
 If you’re looking for an inexpensive external LCD monitor for your DSLR or mirrorless video rig, I highly recommend it.
 My only regret: not finding out about it before shelling out four times as much on my other external LCD monitor.

-Links above will take you to your local Amazon website.
-But if you can’t find what you’re looking for, scroll to the bottom of this page for the amazon.com links.
-You can also use these links to shop at Adorama or B&H Photo.
+Most links and images above will take you to your local Amazon website.
+But if you can’t find what you’re looking for, you can try scrolling to the bottom of this page or click here for the amazon.com links.
+You can also use these links to shop at Adorama, B&H Photo and Ebay.
 As affiliates we get a small percentage of qualifying purchases but rest assured you won’t pay a cent more than buying it elsewhere.
-If you find any value in our reviews we’d be honoured with your support by using these links to start your shopping off.
+Thank you!

 Lastly, I’d love to hear from YOU.
 Please don’t be shy and hit me in the comments!